Sweet16™ for Mac OS X

 Sweet16 is the most capable Apple IIgs emulator for computers running Mac OS X. Based on the BeOS version of Sweet16, which was in turn based on the outlandishly popular Bernie ][ The Rescue, its code is mature and positioned to have more and better features added over time.
 Apple IIgs fanatics and nostalgic '80s junkies alike will love Sweet16!

-Sweet16 2.0 is currently in development.
-If you're trying it out, please feel free to visit my bug database to check out the status of known bugs or to file bug reports of your own!
+Please feel free to visit my bug database to check out the status of known bugs or to file bug reports of your own!
+Note that you may need to accept a private security certificate.

 Sweet16 fully emulates the Ensoniq 5503 Digital Oscillator Chip that powers the Apple IIgs sound system.
 Play games and music with full-quality sound, including full stereo support.